-- Add the icing to the fridge to set while we move on to the cupcakes.
+- Add the protein powder to the bowl and mix until you have a thick frosting.
+Add to the fridge to set while you prep the cupcakes.

 - Preheat the oven to 350 degrees F.

-- Spray your muffin/cupcake tin and fill with your batter, being careful not to fill completely to the top so they do not overflow (they will poof up quite a bit).
+- Spray your muffin/cupcake tin and fill it with your batter to form 6 cupcakes.
 Add to oven and bake for 15 minutes.

 - After 15 minutes, remove the cupcakes from the oven and carefully remove them from the pan onto a cooling rack or plate.
-If you let them cool inside the pan, they will continue to bake and we do not want to overcook them.
+If you let them cool inside the pan, they will continue to bake and we do not want to dry them out.
 Let the cupcakes cool for about 15 minutes.